Pippali Churna Benefits, Uses For Weight Loss & Side Effects

 2. Helps in weight loss

-Overweight is an ailment that has become the most common problems these days.
+Overweight is an ailment that has become the most common problem these days.
 Apparently, there is an unlimited number of weight-loss programs available at the market today.
 This is a question is.
 How can you decide which one is correct for you?
 The answer to belong pepper can help you for weight-loss programs Pippali or so-called piper longum is an aromatic pepper spice that is hot in nature.

 These hot properties in spice help to clean up the toxic build-up from cell walls, tissues, and arteries, this way it also helps to reduce excess body weight.
-The properties in the Pippali inflame the digestive fire to take in more nutrients it, moreover, purifies lungs to promote deeper breathing.
+The properties in the Pippali inflame the digestive fire to take in more nutrients it, moreover, it purifies lungs to promote deeper breathing.

-The study was performed on Male Sprague Dawley rats were fed a high-fat diet for eight weeks, to develop obesity-induced dyslipidemia.
+The study was performed on male Sprague Dawley rats were fed a high-fat diet for eight weeks, to develop obesity-induced dyslipidemia.
 Thereafter, a dose of piperine (40 mg/kg) and sibutramine (5 mg/kg) was supervised for three weeks.
 The results indicate that piperine possesses potential fat reducing and lipid-lowering effects.
 It was without any change in food appetite, at a small dose of 40 mg/kg.